Connecting the Unconnected to the Internet in the US

 The lack of internet access in rural communities has also attracted the attention of tech giant Microsoft.
 Microsoft has launched its Airband initiative to help eliminate the rural broadband gap in the US.
 The company has teamed up with internet service providers and their partners to get rural communities online using TV white spaces and unused television airwaves to broadcast an internet signal.

 Microsoft believes that the best way to bring internet coverage to these rural areas is through TV white spaces.
 The technology could help reduce the costs of bringing broadband internet to rural communities as well as lower total capital and initial operating costs.

 Microsoft is partnering with telecommunication companies, like Rift Valley and it’s subsidiary Ruralink to bring these services to rural areas.
-The company will provide the capital needed to put the infrastructure in place but will retain a royalty or revenue share on any profits made by its partners.
+The company plans to provide the capital needed to put the infrastructure in place but retains a royalty or revenue share on any profits made by its partners.
 The money generated from royalties is then reinvested into other projects within the initiative.
 Microsoft intends to partner with equipment manufacturers, internet service providers, energy companies and local entrepreneurs to enable affordable broadband access in rural communities around the world.